Marjorie Taylor Greene blames Texas mall shooting on ‘evil forces’

-Marjorie Taylor Greene sidesteps gun issue, blames Texas mall shooting on ‘evil forces’
+Marjorie Taylor Greene blames Texas mall massacre on drugs and ‘evil forces’ (but no mention of guns)

 Republicans circle the wagons around gun ownership after latest massacre